Go on a free podcast spree.

 Time to unsubscribe.

 Podcasts are like audio or video magazines.
 Once you subscribe, you can expect a new “issue” of that podcast at a regular interval.
 But if you find you have more than you can handle, it’s easy to unsubscribe.
-Just highlight the podcast you want to unsubscribe from, and click the “Unsubscribe” button in the lower left hand corner of the screen.
+Just highlight the podcast you want to unsubscribe from, and click Unsubscribe in the lower-left corner of the screen.
 To unsubscribe and delete all files related to the podcast, simply press the Delete key after selecting a podcast.

 Don’t worry if some episodes pass you by.
 If five new episodes come and go without you listening, iTunes will pause your subscription to that podcast.
 You won’t automatically download new episodes until you’ve had time to catch up by playing at least one.

-Many podcasters write extensive show notes — text that accompanies their programs.
-To access a window that displays the full show notes, click the “i” icon in the right side of the podcast’s “Description” column.
+Many podcasters write extensive show notes — text that accompanies their programmes.
+To access a window that displays the full show notes, click the “i” icon in the right side of the podcast’s Description column.

 Links to share.

-Love social media? iTunes allows you to share your favorite podcasts via Facebook and Twitter.
+Love social media? iTunes allows you to share your favourite podcasts via Facebook and Twitter.
 Simply follow the same process above, but select Share on Facebook or Share on Twitter.